Minims Cyclopentolate Hydrochloride (Cyclopentolate Hydrochloride)

 Drug Interactions

-• Medicines to treat glaucoma
+• Medicines for glaucoma

 • Antihistamines

-• Some medicines used to treat nausea and vomiting
+• Some nausea and vomiting treatments

 Alcohol & Driving